kewbish/blog/README.md

 This blog also features:
 - An RSS feed
 - The beginnings of a CD loop
-- A custom Hugo theme, created with Go's templating libraries
+- A custom Hugo theme

 ## Theme Usage
 This website operates on a custom handwritten Hugo theme.